Israel warns 'Tehran will burn' as Iran fires drones and missiles in response to Israeli strikes

 Prime Minister Benjamin Netanyahu said Friday that his objective was to eliminate any Iranian threat to Israel, but he also urged Iranians to rise up against their leaders.
 Israel would welcome the government’s overthrow even if it is not actively seeking it.

-Israel’s strikes also put further talks between the United States and Iran over a nuclear accord into doubt before they were set to meet Sunday in Oman.
-Iran’s Foreign Ministry spokesman Esmail Baghaei called further nuclear talks with the United States “meaningless” after Israeli strikes on his country, state television said.
+The Israeli airstrikes were the “result of the direct support by Washington,” Araghchi said in a statement carried by the state-run IRNA news agency.
+The U.S. has said it isn’t part of the strikes.

-However, he stopped short of saying the talks were canceled.
-The Mizan news agency, which is run by Iran’s judiciary, quoted him as saying: “It is still not clear what we decide about Sunday's talks.”
+There was no immediate word from the White House after Araghchi's comments.
+On Friday, U.S. President Donald Trump urged Iran to reach a deal with the U.S. on its nuclear program.
+He warned on his Truth Social platform that Israel’s attacks “will only get worse,” adding that "Iran must make a deal, before there is nothing left.”

-Khamenei said in a recorded message Friday: “We will not allow them to escape safely from this great crime they committed.”
+Khamenei signaled in a recorded message Friday that Iran was prepared to keep up its retaliatory attacks on Israel: “We will not allow them to escape safely from this great crime they committed.”

 Iran launched waves of missiles at Israel late Friday and early Saturday, and Iranians awoke to state television airing repeated clips of strikes on Israel, as well as videos of people cheering and handing out sweets.